talk2viren/umermansoor.github.io/_posts/2017-2-17-testers-make-software-teams-highly-productive.md

 >
 *Developer*: Yeah.
 That makes sense when I think a about it.
 I will get it fixed.

 Another great reason for having dedicated testers on the team is to provide **[positive reinforcement](https://www.joelonsoftware.com/2010/01/26/why-testers/) and closure to developers** who may otherwise be doubtful whether they are on the right track or not.
-Developers usually breathe a sigh of relief when testers tell them that the new feature they implemented is working as expected.
+Developers usually breathe a sigh of relief when their releases are certified by testers and are told that everything works as expected.

 > A great tester gives programmers immediate feedback on what they did right and what they did wrong.
 Believe it or not, one of the most valuable features of a tester is providing positive reinforcement.
-There is no better way to **improve a programmer’s morale, happiness, and subjective sense of well-being** than ~~a La Marzocco Linea espresso machine~~ to have dedicated testers who get frequent releases from the developers, try them out, and give negative and positive feedback.
+There is no better way to **improve a programmer’s morale, happiness, and subjective sense of well-being than ~~a La Marzocco Linea espresso machine~~ to have dedicated testers who get frequent releases from the developers, try them out, and give negative and positive feedback**.

-Testers should pursue and focus on defects and never **criticize or attack developers** and make it personal.
-They should try to maintain a healthy and constructive relationship and boost developers' morale whenever possible.
-Likewise, developers mustn't assume that it's entirely QA's responsibility to test the software and find all bugs.
-It's a shared responsibility.
-After all, testers are an asset and every team, big or small, that wants to be successful, must have great testers on-board.
+Good testers are a huge asset.
+They undoubtedly increase developers' morale and happiness by providing exceptional support to the team in the form of quick and concise feedback.
+They find bugs before they leak to production and save everyone from working late or on the weekends to fix critical bugs.
+Good testers should also have great soft skills and maintain healthy and constructive relationship with the development team.
+They should focus on defects and never **criticize or attack developers**.
+After all, aren't good testers brought in to judge the quality of software, and not the person who wrote it?